mohamuhsin/team-stats/README.md

 **9.** The scorekeeper has some new information for us!
 Create a method for adding game results called addGame that takes three parameters: newOpponent, newTeamPoints, newOpponentPoints.

 Inside the .addGame() method, create a game object by setting the three parameters to be the values for the object’s three properties: opponent, teamPoints, opponentPoints.
 Add the game object to the team‘s _games array.

+**10.** Finally, below our team object, use the .addGame() method to add a record of a new game.
+Our team played against the 'Titans' where we scored 100 points and the opponent scored 98 points.

+Log the team‘s _games property to check that our new game record was properly added.